Hyundai Motor to begin production at fifth China factory in August

 "The Chongqing factory will produce high-quality new models for the Chinese consumer, and make Hyundai an automaker that encompasses eastern and western China," Vice Chairman Chung Eui-sun said in the statement.

-The announcement comes months after South Korea angered China by agreeing to deploy a U.S. missile defence system to counter threats from North Korea.
+The announcement comes months after South Korea angered China by agreeing to deploy a U.S. missile defense system to counter threats from North Korea.
 China objected that the system's radar would be capable of penetrating its territory, sparking a popular boycott of Korean goods and services.

-Analysts said the impact has led to factories being under-utilised, prompting concerns of oversupply.
+Analysts said the impact has led to factories being under-utilized, prompting concerns of oversupply.

 "Hyundai's Chinese sales weakened quite a bit," said analyst Lee Jae-il at Eugene Investment & Securities.
 "There is concern of oversupply, but since the target market is different, Hyundai can be expected to minimize any overlap," he said, noting the new factory was Hyundai's first in mid-western China.